North Carolina Alimony Laws

-In addition to a lump sum or periodic payments, a court may order alimony or post-separation support to be paid through income withholding or by transferring a title of possession of the personal property (such as a car).
+In addition to a lump sum or periodic payments, a court may order alimony or post-separation support to be paid through income withholding or by transferring a title of possession of personal property (such as a car).
 Bonds, mortgages, deeds of trust and any other means ordinarily used to secure an obligation for payment may also be ordered by the court.

 Alimony Agreements in North Carolina

 Accepting alimony terms in a separation agreement simply for the sake of expediting the divorce process can be a mistake that causes future financial stress.
 This is why it is important to have an attorney by your side to carefully review your case and protect your rights.
 Unfortunately, too many people enter into these negotiations without a full understanding of what they are entitled to and without an understanding of the financial repercussions of an agreement.

 For instance, your family law attorney can make sure there is full financial disclosure.
-Some of your spouse’s assets that are relevant to support considerations may be difficult to find or maybe business or professional property that is difficult to evaluate.
+Some of your spouse’s assets that are relevant to support considerations may be difficult to find or maybe a business or professional property that is difficult to evaluate.